AWS

 How to save AWS Cloud Assets in PostgreSQL #

 Next, you’ll need a destination plugin, so head back to the CloudQuery Hub, click Explore, and then Destinations.
 For this example, you’ll be using PostgreSQL, so find that using the search or by scrolling down the list.
 However, you can sync your AWS data to any other destination, and if your database isn’t there, you can build your own custom plugin!
-At the bottom of the config file, place a new line that contains --- and paste in the example config for the Postgres plugin.
+At the bottom of the configuration file, place a new line that contains --- and paste in the example configuration for the Postgres plugin.

 Which should look something like this: